GiadaSimonetti/capital-one-playlist/README.md

 ## Approach

 I decided to create a React app and use jest and enzyme to test the components.
-I used snapshots to test the render jsx as a whole.
+I used snapshots to test the rendered jsx as a whole.

 ## Instructions

-**Prerequisites**
+Prerequisites
 node installed

 - to run the web app